 Fitzroy was an important commercial zone in the 1850s.
-Due to its rapidly-growing population 33 new liquor licenses were issued for public houses in the area that decade alone.
+Due to its rapidly growing population, 33 new liquor licenses were issued for public houses in the area in that decade alone.
 Through the decade earlier, seven hotels catered for Fitzroy’s population of 600.

 The Builders Arms Hotel has long been a significant site for Melbourne’s Aboriginal community and is part of the Fitzroy Aboriginal heritage walking trail.
 A plaque on the pub’s façade reads:

 The custodians of The Builders Arms Hotel today are Andrew McConnell and Anthony Hammond.
-Respectful of its rich history and old bones, they have lovingly restored the pub with Projects of Imagination designer Dion Hall.
+Respectful of its rich history and old bones, they have lovingly restored the pub over the years and have ensured it remains a meeting place for locals.

 Anthony Hammond was formerly co-owner of The Commercial Club Hotel in Fitzroy and has worked extensively in pubs including St Kilda’s Prince of Wales Hotel.